 Pillar Three: Distribute leadership across different management levels

-While the market realities that organisations face today demand that there should be leaders at every level, the majority of leadership programmes we observed still remained largely focused on the top.
-But the key to a successful organisation is having empowered leaders at every level.
+While the market realities that organizations face today demand that there should be leaders at every level, the majority of leadership programs we observed still remained largely focused on the top.
+But the key to a successful organization is having empowered leaders at every level.
 It’s an illusion to expect or rely on top management on its own to deliver high performance especially as outstanding service all too often comes down to the motivation and actions of frontline leaders who are often in closest contact with the market.
-Executives need to push responsibility down in the organisation so that people on the frontline can deliver world-class service.
-Organisations need to develop effective leaders deep in their organisation by distributing leadership across different management levels, but that was often not the case.
+Executives need to push responsibility down in the organization so that people on the frontline can deliver world-class service.
+Organizations need to develop effective leaders deep in their organization by distributing leadership across different management levels, but that was often not the case.

 Pillar Four: Pursue high impact leadership acts and activities at low cost

 Leadership practices are all too often seen and treated as something added on to people’s regular work.
 But with secretaries and administrative staff in most organizations already cut back to the bare minimum and the market reality intense, most leaders’ plates are already full.
 Finding the time to do one’s regular job is tough enough, let alone attempting to up one’s game.
 So a step-change in leadership strength rarely occurs.
 Time is just not enough.

 Blue ocean leadership recognizes this.
 It breaks the trade-off between impact and cost by focusing as much on what acts and activities leaders need to eliminate and reduce in what they do as on what they need to raise and create to unlock the ocean of unemployed talent and energy to drive high performance.
 In the context of leadership, high impact refers to achieving high motivation and engagement of people to drive business results while low cost refers to a lower investment of time by leaders, which is their most expensive and limited resource.